 In their second fall semester, MS in Climate students take an additional core course, chosen from a curated list that will build on quantitative skills gained in year one and link them to their Advanced Certificate.

-A defining feature of the degree is a New York State-level Advanced Certificate requirement that equips students with a specialization in a targeted climate field of their choosing; current certificate options include analytics, food systems, and disaster management.
+A defining feature of the degree is a required second credential in the form of a full New York State-level advanced certificate or a dual degree.
+The second credential equips students with a specialization in a targeted field of their choosing and prepares them to succeed professionally in that area.

 Practical and Applied Experiences